Treating Pain for: Back, Neck & Spine

 Our approach to treating pain in the back, neck and spine centers on collaboration among experts from many disciplines.
-Our team includes orthopedic surgeons, neurosurgeons, neurologists and physiatrists (specialists in physical medicine and non-surgical treatments), who manage everything from chronic back pain to the most complicated spinal disorders.
+Our team includes orthopedic surgeons, neurosurgeons, neurologists, pain management specialists and physiatrists (specialists in physical medicine and non-surgical treatments), who manage everything from chronic back pain to the most complicated spinal disorders.

-NEBH has found that 90% of the patients who visit our internationally renowned Spine Center do not need surgery.
+NEBH has found that 90% of the patients with back, neck and spine pain do not need surgery.
 These patients take advantage of our expertise and research in non-surgical treatment methods.
-It is this approach that has made our Spine Center a major destination for referrals and second opinions.
+It is this approach that has made NEBH a major destination for referrals and second opinions.

 Finding the Cause of Your Pain

 To identify the cause of your pain, your NEBH physician will first discuss your problem in detail and how it has changed your quality of life.
 He or she will do a thorough physical examination, review your complete medical history and take a fresh look at your diagnostic studies (MRI, X-ray or CT scan).
 These diagnostic studies, with the help of our spine neuroradiologists, will be used to clearly define your spinal anatomy.
 If needed, you may be asked to take additional images.

 Once a diagnosis is made and your team understands your goals for treatment, we'll develop a personalized treatment plan for you.
 Your plan will include carefully educating you about your problem, discussing what the future holds, treatment recommendations and other providers at NEBH who are available to help get you well again.